Toyota Chaser: First generation (X30, X40; 1977-1980)

 To provide buyers with a luxury sports sedan while minimizing tax consequences, the vehicle was limited to an engine size of 2000 cc as well as dimensions under 4.7 m long and 1.7 m wide.
 Engine displacements of 1.8 L and 2.0 L were offered to keep the annual road tax bill affordable to Japanese buyers, and the wheelbase was the same for both the two- and four-door.
 The Chaser was offered as a competitor to the Nissan Skyline coupé and sedan and the Mazda Cosmo.
 The front suspension was an independent MacPherson strut, and the standard rear suspension was a 4-link system, with top trim packages adopting an independent semi-trailing arm system instead.
-The models with a 4-wheel independent suspension also came with 4-wheel disc brakes.
+The models with four-wheel independent suspension also came with disc brakes all around.
 All body styles were now integrated with a safety cage with crumple zones for the front and rear, a body-on-frame chassis was abandoned, and unitary construction was now used.

 The first Chaser came with power express down for the driver's window, a tilt steering wheel, a system monitor that would inform if the disc brake lining needed to be serviced, an AM/FM Stereo radio with four speakers, and a separately available cassette player or 8-track cassette, full instrumentation including a volt meter and oil pressure, cruise control, and the rear seatback that could fold down to accommodate long items in the trunk.
 The Chaser received a new windshield wiper and headlight switch layout, with the controls operated by levers attached to the steering column as is typical nowadays.
 Wipers were two-speed with intermittent wipe, a rear wiper was also available for the upper trim level packages.